THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Those who avoid caffeine can enjoy Honeybush Biscottea, made with an herbal red tea from Africa.

 There are two different explanations for the name of the cookie.
 Some sources cite the crumbly or “short” texture of the product.
 Others attribute the name to its high percentage of shortening, or butter (the word “shortening” refers to any fat).
 But why “bread?”
-The best explanation is that early Scottish bakers fought to prevent shortbread from being classified as a biscuit (cookie) to avoid paying a government tax on biscuits.
+Don’t believe the explanation that early Scottish bakers fought to prevent shortbread from being classified as a biscuit (cookie) to avoid paying a government tax on biscuits.
+Read the detailed history of shortbread and see photos of the different shapes of shortbread.

 FOR ADDITIONAL INFORMATION, special offers, contests, opinion surveys, THE NIBBLE back issues archive, product gift-finder and more, visit the home page of TheNibble.com.